29 excellent things to do in Cordoba, Spain

 Casa de Sefarad

 Right opposite the synagogue is Casa de Sefarad, a small but interesting museum about Jewish life in Cordoba.
-I particularly loved this museum because it gives a different take on medieval equality and tolerance between people of the three religions living in Cordoba.
+I particularly loved this museum because it gives a different take, a less rosy & more critical view of, medieval equality and tolerance between people of the three religions living in Cordoba up until the Inquisition.

 Casa Andalusí